Onyeka Okongwu: Atlanta Hawks (2020–present)

 Okongwu was selected with the sixth overall pick in the 2020 NBA draft by the Atlanta Hawks.
-On November 24, 2020, the Atlanta Hawks announced that they had signed Okongwu.
+On November 24, 2020, the Hawks announced that they had signed Okongwu.

 On July 21, 2021, the Atlanta Hawks announced that Okongwu had undergone surgery to repair a torn labrum in his right shoulder and Okongwu would be expected to be sidelined for about six months.

 On January 13, 2023, Okongwu put up a career-high 20 rebounds alongside 18 points in a 113–111 win over the Indiana Pacers.

+On October 23, 2023, Okongwu signed a four-year, $62 million extension with the Hawks.

+On January 14, 2025, Okongwu put up 22 points and 21 rebounds in a 122–117 win over the Phoenix Suns.
+He became the first player to record at least 20 points and 20 rebounds in a game off the bench in Hawks franchise history.
+On January 21, Okongwu was moved into the starting lineup in place of Clint Capela.

+On November 13, 2025, Okongwu recorded 32 points, 11 rebounds, 2 steals and 3 blocks, including 8 three pointers in the Atlanta Hawks’ 132–122 win over the Utah Jazz.
+The performance marked a career high in points and made three pointers.
+Okongwu became the third player in NBA history to record at least 30 points, 10 rebounds, 2 steals, 2 blocks, and 8 three pointers in a single game, joining LeBron James and James Harden.